-You can't do too much.
+You can't do too much!
 Our Social Studies next year will be about ancient civilizations.
 Any nonfiction reading you do in this area will make your school study more interesting and meaningful.
-Historical fiction is also a great window.
+Historical fiction is also a great window into the past!